subnetmarco/kong-operator/helm-charts/kong/README.md

 #### Kong Service Parameters

-The various `SVC.*` parameters below are common to the various Kong services (the admin API, proxy, Kong Manger, the Developer Portal, and the Developer Portal API) and define their listener configuration, K8S Service properties, and K8S Ingress properties.
+The various `SVC.*` parameters below are common to the various Kong services (the admin API, proxy, Kong Manager, the Developer Portal, and the Developer Portal API) and define their listener configuration, K8S Service properties, and K8S Ingress properties.
 Defaults are listed only if consistent across the individual services: see values.yaml for their individual default values.